microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementManagedDevice.md

     - `[JoinedTeams <IMicrosoftGraphTeam1[]>]`: The Microsoft Teams teams that the user is a member of.
 Read-only.
 Nullable.
     - `[LastPasswordChangeDateTime <DateTime?>]`: The time when this Azure AD user last changed their password or when their password was created, , whichever date the latest action was performed.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Returned only on $select.
     - `[LegalAgeGroupClassification <String>]`: Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
 Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult and Adult.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.
     - `[LicenseAssignmentStates <IMicrosoftGraphLicenseAssignmentState[]>]`: State of license assignments for this user.
+Also indicates licenses that are directly-assigned and those that the user has inherited through group memberships.
 Read-only.
 Returned only on $select.
       - `[AssignedByGroup <String>]`:
       - `[DisabledPlans <String[]>]`:
       - `[Error <String>]`: